 There were no images of AHAE, or even a biography of the artist that we noticed at the exhibition, perhaps a conscious decision not to detract from the power of the message of the show.
 But back home we discovered that there is a lot more to this Korean ‘photographer’ than this relatively late-in-his-career project.
 Click here to find more on his website.

-Usually using annuals or exotics, and digging over the entire bed at least twice a year.
-Of course Robinson’s sentiments chimed with our own take on gardening whilst working with the grain of nature, rather than against it.
-But as we sat and rested our aching feet on seats in the Jardin de Luxembourg and tried to decide if we liked the ornate colour themed plantings which involved thousands of bedding plants over a huge area, I couldn’t help but notice a single bumblebee, which worked the entire length of one bed, moving at speed over the range of flowers on show for the masses of human eyes, and pausing every so many yards as it reached a single yellow dahlia cultivar which provided it with something more than just eye candy.
+Here, using mainly annuals or exotics, and digging over the entire bed at least twice a year.
+Robinson’s sentiments chimed with our own take on gardening whilst working with the grain of nature, rather than against it.
+But as we sat and rested our aching feet on seats in the Jardin de Luxembourg and tried to decide if we liked the ornate colour themed plantings which involved thousands of bedding plants over a huge area, I couldn’t help but notice a single bumblebee, which worked the entire length of one bed.
+Moving at speed over the vast range of flowers on show for the masses of human eyes, and pausing every so many yards as it reached a single yellow dahlia cultivar which provided it with something more than just eye candy.

 And so we opened the Velux rooflight in the bedroom to air the room, and forgetting to close it as we pulled the blind down as darkness fell, I was woken by a different and happier sort of swallow chatter this morning, as surviving chicks sat and nattered on the satellite catenary wire as a grey but warm and dry dawn suffused the valley.